MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/get-started/faqs.md

 If you currently use the Rights Management sharing application for Windows, we recommend that you replace this application with the Azure Information Protection client.
 Support for the sharing application will end January 31, 2019.
 To help with the transition, see [Tasks that you used to do with the RMS sharing application](../rms-client/upgrade-client-app.md).

-## Is Azure Information Protection suitable for my country?

-Different countries have different requirements and regulations.
-To help you answer this question for your organization, see [Suitability for different countries](../understand-explore/compliance.md#suitability-for-different-countries).

 ## Do you need to be a global admin to configure Azure Information Protection, or can I delegate to other administrators?

 Global administrators for an Office 365 tenant or Azure AD tenant can obviously run all administrative tasks for Azure Information Protection.
 However, if you want to assign administrative permissions to other users, you have the following options: